Brent Vieselmeyer: Personal life

-Vieselmeyer grew up in Tustin, California, and graduated from Orange Lutheran High school in 1994.
+Vieselmeyer grew up in Tustin, California, and graduated from Orange Lutheran High School in 1994.
 His father was his defensive coordinator; he later handed these duties to Brent after he graduated from college.

-Vieselmeyer played college football as a linebacker for University of Redlands and Concordia University Wisconsin, graduating from Concordia in 1999 with a bachelors degree in education, and later receiving a masters degree in educational administration from University of Phoenix in 2005.
+Vieselmeyer played college football as a linebacker for University of Redlands and Concordia University Wisconsin, graduating from Concordia in 1999 with a bachelor's degree in education, and later receiving a master's degree in educational administration from University of Phoenix in 2005.
 His father, Dean Vieselmeyer, was a reverend, theology professor, and longtime administrator for Concordia University Irvine.
 He also co-founded the football program at Orange Lutheran High School, coaching alongside Brent for several years.
 His mother, Dian, also spent over 30 years as an academic advisor, administrator, and professor for Concordia University Irvine.

 Vieselmeyer coached former college quarterback and NFL assistant coach Luke Del Rio in high school at Valor Christian.
 Vieselmeyer is married with two daughters.